Seemavij/shanaya/README.md

 .
 GitHub Wiki TOC generator
 ------------------
->I used this to enter my table of contents. -AWS Amazon
+>I used this to enter my table of contents. - AWS Amazon
 ------------------------------------------------------
 > Used to store pictures -Stripe
 ------------------